rclone/rclone/docs/content/internetarchive.md

 Reading metadata will also provide custom (non-standard nor reserved) ones.

+## Filtering auto generated files

+The Internet Archive automatically creates metadata files after upload.
+These can cause problems when doing an `rclone sync` as rclone will try, and fail, to delete them.
+These metadata files are not changeable, as they are created by the Internet Archive automatically.

+These auto-created files can be excluded from the sync using [metadata filtering](/filtering/#metadata).

+    rclone sync ... --metadata-exclude "source=metadata" --metadata-exclude "format=Metadata"

+Which excludes from the sync any files which have the `source=metadata` or `format=Metadata` flags which are added to Internet Archive auto-created files.

 ## Configuration

 Here is an example of making an internetarchive configuration.